KopiasCsaba/ccp_audio_system_manual/for_technicians/settingup.md

 * While pressing the button, slide down the back side (see image, point #2)
 * Put batteries in
 * Close it back
-* Turn it on by pressing the button on top (see image, point #3)
+* Turn it on by long pressing the button on top (see image, point #3)
-* Pay attention to it's muted/unmuted state, and communicate with the preacher about it.
+    * It should lit up green, displaying 8 on the display.
+* Mute/unmute it as needed by a short(er) press.
+(It turns red if muted.)
-    * Sometimes they ask that you unmute it and they don't need to pay attention
+    * Sometimes they ask that you unmute it and they don't need to pay attention.
-    * Sometimes they know how to mute/unmute it
+    * Sometimes they know how to mute it, and they do it.
     * And sometimes they forget to unmute it, then you need to signal them.

 <br clear="right" style="clear:right"/>

 # Verify main speakers' settings